Definition and General Information

 Taxation, Reporting, Policy, and Travel Expenses

 The IRS classifies personal services into two categories: those performed by employees and independent contractors.
-As such, an honorarium is considered taxable compensation to the recipient regardless of the amount.
+As such, peer review and research board and committee member payments are considered taxable compensation to the recipient regardless of the amount.
 Per IRS regulations, the payment is reportable by the University and Form 1099-NEC will be issued to U.S. Citizens and Resident Aliens receiving payments totaling $600.00 or more per calendar year.
 As this payment is classified under independent contractor status, FSU does not withhold taxes to US Citizens and Resident Aliens.
-As a general rule, payments made to non-resident aliens (NRA) for honorariums are subject to a 30% withholding unless the tax rate is reduced or eliminated by the presence of a tax treaty.
-Honorariums to NRA individuals are reported on Form 1042-S Foreign Person’s U.S. Source Income Subject to Withholding.
+As a general rule, payments made to non-resident aliens (NRA) for personal services are subject to a 30% withholding unless the tax rate is reduced or eliminated by the presence of a tax treaty.
+Peer review and research board and committee member payments to NRA individuals are reported on Form 1042-S Foreign Person’s U.S. Source Income Subject to Withholding.

 Independent contractor status allows travel and lodging reimbursement under our accountable plan as provided in Treasury Regulation 1.132-1(b)(2).
 Therefore, travel and expense reimbursements processed by the Travel Office are paid under IRS accountable plan rules and are not considered taxable compensation to recipients.
-However, if a department combines an amount intended to reimburse travel and lodging with an honorarium fee, the individual should be informed that the entire payment would be reported as taxable compensation.
+Furthermore, peer reviewers and research board and committee members who are unpaid volunteers may still receive travel and lodging reimbursement and be included in the University’s accountable plan rules and treatment.
+However, if a department combines an amount intended to reimburse travel and lodging with a peer review or research board or committee member payment, the individual should be informed that the entire payment would be reported as taxable compensation.

 Procurement Services Policy 4-OP-A-6 defines an independent contractor as a person or firm who provides a service to FSU but does not have an employment or other relationship or connection with FSU as prescribed in Florida Statute 112.313.
 IRS Regulation 31.3402(e)-1 suggests that an individual should not receive both wages and independent contractor compensation during the same period of time from the same employer.
 For purposes of administering the Florida Statute, IRS Regulation, and FSU Policy prohibition, the University uses 12 months as a measure of this period of time.
 This means that an individual will not be approved as a supplier if the individual was previously employed by the University within the last 12 months.
 Exceptions to this rule must be approved by Tax Administration who will evaluate all of the facts and circumstances.